This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosure here.

 - Do not use milk (with or without lemon juice) instead of real buttermilk.
-It is part of what makes red velvet cupcakes taste like, well, red velvet.
+It is part of what makes red velvet cupcakes taste like red velvet.

-- Cake flour is lighter and not as glutenous as all-purpose flour which will produce a lighter cupcake.
+- Cake flour is lighter and not as glutenous as all-purpose flour, producing a lighter cupcake.

 - If you don’t have cake flour, you can make your own by replacing a small amount of all-purpose flour with cornstarch. (see recipe note below)

 - Fill the cupcake tin about ⅔ of the way full.
 A cupcake batter scoop can be helpful in not over-filling the tin or filling it too little.

 - Check the cupcakes a minute or two before the minimum baking time to get an idea of how much longer they need to cook.
 If the top is no longer wet and has a small mound, check them with a toothpick.